 A member of JPLBC since the 1980s, Its left a legacy of volunteerism.
 He was a member of the Tuesday morning maintenance “Donut Crew”, the house shopper and Mr. Fixit for more years than can be counted.
-Its also help to train generations of new bowlers.
+Its also helped to train generations of new bowlers.
 Its proudly represented the NW at the national championships five times.
-He and his wife Nancy traveled to tournaments all over the USA making friends everywhere they went.
+Along with his wife Nancy, he traveled to tournaments all over the USA making friends everywhere they went.
 Its is also survived by his son Kevin who can also be seen on the greens every so often.

-JPLBC lost a long-term member and competitive bowler this spring.
+JPLBC lost a dear member of the family and competitive bowler with a kind soul in 2018.
 Adrian began bowling in 2008 and quickly became a strong, consistent bowler.
-Adrian traveled to bowls tournaments in CA, AZ and British Columbia with his wife fellow bowler Rikki Ricard.
-Adrian's competitive spirit and calm disciplined nature helped make him a force to reckoned with and a teammate to be cherished at JPLBC.
+Adrian traveled to bowls tournaments in CA, AZ and British Columbia with his wife and fellow JPLBC member Rikki Ricard.
+Adrian's competitive spirit combined with a calm discipline made him a force to reckoned with on the greens.

 Mary Anderson 1910-2017

 Mary and her husband Lloyd joined JPLBC in 1971.
 She served as the Board Secretary and was an active member for many years, often recognized for her leadership, foresight and cooperative spirit in business and in bowls.
 Mary passed away in the spring of 2017 at the age of 107.
 In addition to being avid lawn bowlers and outdoors people, Mary and Lloyd were the founders of REI in 1938.

 Shirley and her husband Al joined the club in 1982, She was a regular competitor in our tournaments and games and was always willing to work on club social activities.
 Shirley was part of the constellation of members that make JPLBC so unique.

 Harold “Hal” Schwanke 1926-2016